kirill-fedyanin/icdm/pages/local_info.md

 Abu Dhabi, the capital of the United Arab Emirates, offers a unique blend of rich cultural heritage and cutting-edge modernity.
 As you prepare for the International Conference on Data Mining (ICDM) in December 2024, we invite you to explore the marvels of this dynamic city.

 ### Practical Information:

 - Weather in December: Typically warm and sunny, with temperatures ranging from 17°C to 26°C (62°F to 79°F).
-- Transportation: taxi in Abu Dhabi is the most reliable option to get around the city.
-Most popular are careem, abu dhabi taxi and uber.
-You can also take Abu Dhabi taxi from street (they use taxi meter, and you can pay with a card).
+- Transportation: Taxis in Abu Dhabi are the most reliable option to get around the city.
+The most popular services are Careem, Abu Dhabi Taxi, and Uber.
+You can also hail a gray Abu Dhabi taxi cab from the street (they use taxi meters, and you can pay with a card).
+- Airport options:
-- You can fly to Abu-Dhabi international airport (AUH).
-As an option, you can fly to dubai (DXB), taxi from there takes approximately 1.5 hours and $100.
+  1. You can fly directly to Abu Dhabi International Airport (AUH).
+  2. Alternatively, you can fly to Dubai (DXB) and take a taxi from there; it would take approximately 1.5 hours and cost around $100.

 ### Hotels
 For hotels near the venue with special rates for ICDM attendees, you can use this link: [https://HotelMap.com/MFANG](https://HotelMap.com/MFANG).
 We have reserved a number of rooms for ICDM participants, but they are limited, so it's better to proceed with booking in advance.